 The reality that performance is the foundation for the problems that children suffer is not isolated to rich children.
 However, affluence places rich children in the position of having many more areas in which they are expected to perform; hence, “high-octane” performance.

 This kind of life creates sad, lonely, anguished children who masquerade their suffering with anger and self-absorption or self-hatred and depression.
 Their ability to tolerate failure is minimal.
 They are desperate for acceptance and cannot believe when someone accepts them.
 They need a buffer from the constant expectation of performance.
 Parents, you are that buffer.
 If your child is suffering, take a moment and ask yourself, am I contributing to this?
-You have more power than you realize, even when your child is a teen and pretends you mean nothing anymore.
+You have more power than you realize.
+This is true even when your child is a teen and pretends you mean nothing anymore.
 Your ability to make a difference in your child’s life is still powerful.
 However, it must be executed indirectly.
 If your intent is to relieve their pressure, your actions will be powerful medicine.